 Catherine Hannah Major, born on 29 Sep 1842, daughter of Assistant Commissary General Francis William Amiable Carpenter Major and his wife Catherine was baptised on 10 November.

 On 28 Sep 1842, it was proposed to convert the officers' quarters at Isola Marina into a new bakery for the Naval Department.
-The Old Bakery was returned to the Civil authorities.
+The Old Bakery in Valletta was to be returned to the civil authorities.